-This homestyle vegetable soup tastes just like the Campbell’s soup we grew up loving!
+This easy homestyle vegetable soup tastes just like the Campbell’s soup we grew up loving!
 It’s comforting and full of flavor but also healthy with no olive oil needed.
 Good comfort food like this is always in season and is always a crowd pleaser.
 This egg free and dairy free soup is no exception.
 It’s also easy to make and packed with fresh veggies and simple ingredients you probably have on-hand already either in your kitchen or in your garden!
 You’re going to absolutely love the end result of this homemade version!

 Way back in 1869 in the sleepy, little hamlet of Camden, NJ, a simple, small soup company was born.

 Almost 100 years later, the red and white Cornell-inspired label would prove so iconic that a relatively unknown pop-artist from Pittsburgh would piggyback his fame on the soup label’s eminence and gain his international immortality from a silk-screened can of Campbell’s soup.

 Many people know none of this… nor do they care.
 But what they do know is that Campbell’s soup is, quite possibly, the most well-known soup in the country… if not the world.
 It’s sold under the Campbell’s name in over 120 countries.

 And while they may not know of the company’s humble origins, people can easily recall days and nights in their youth spent with a delicious, warm bowl or cup of Campbell’s Vegetable Soup warming their hands and their hearts.

 I have ALWAYS been a fan of their Vegetarian Vegetable soup, so I was pretty upset when I realized it was not suitable for vegans: it contains egg in the pasta.

 Why We Love This Soul-Warming Vegetable Soup